We Are Still Here and Šaamšiǩ – Great Grandmothers Hat took the top awards at the 2022 imagineNATIVE Film + Media Arts Festival.

 ImagineNative (imagineNATIVE) Film + Media Arts Festival

-NAME OF FESTIVAL: ImagineNative (ImagineNATIVE) Film + Media Arts Festival
+NAME OF FESTIVAL: ImagineNative (imagineNATIVE) Film + Media Arts Festival

 WHERE: Toronto, Ontario

-ABOUT THE FESTIVAL: Since its inception in 1998, imagineNATIVE (known also as the Centre for Aboriginal Media, imagineNATIVE's legal entity) continues to evolve to reflect the needs of its constituencies.
+imagineNATIVE is the world's largest presenter of Indigenous screen content.
+Since its inception in 1998, imagineNATIVE (known also as the Centre for Aboriginal Media, imagineNATIVE's legal entity) continues to evolve to reflect the needs of its constituencies.
 Founded by Cynthia Lickers-Sage with the help of Vtape and other community partners, imagineNATIVE is now regarded as one of the most important Indigenous film and media arts festivals in the world.